KiloxGo/KiloxGo/README.md

 A student from SJTU who loves things about Internet

-Youcan call me Kilox,Kilostring,KiloxGo,KG if you like it!
+You can call me Kilox,Kilostring,KiloxGo,KG if you like it!

 Here is my illustration drawn by Matsuyama Akira-gen,it's ctue,yes.